 - Driver frustration

-According to the FMCSA, distracted driving by truck drivers was a factor in 71% of large-truck collisions in 2009.
-The FMCSA cites the following additional driver errors that might lead to trucking accidents:
+The FMCSA states that the following additional driver errors might lead to trucking accidents:

 - Unfamiliar routes